shbarton/obsidian-quartz-website/source/content/flirting.md

 - something about a feedback loop here!!!
-A feedback of building the sum of Angus in my mind and then falling in love with that version as I was the irl version, the more accurate it would be as I kept recalibrating with him, he got a say in how I saw him, and the sum of him grew and updated and developed further and so the feedback of falling in love again kept happening.
+A feedback of building the sum of A in my mind and then falling in love with that version as I was the irl version, the more accurate it would be as I kept recalibrating with him, he got a say in how I saw him, and the sum of him grew and updated and developed further and so the feedback of falling in love again kept happening.